 Progressive Relaxation is a different technique in which you focus on each section of your body for two to three sections each while slowly breathing in and out.
 This allows you relax your body and relieve tension from head to toe.

 If you’re more experienced with breathing exercises, you can try something a bit more challenging.
-Those of you who are dedicated yogis may feel more comfortable with something advanced such as Kapalabahti or Nadi Shodhana (Alternate Nostril Breathing).
+Those of you who are dedicated yogis may feel more comfortable with something advanced such as Kapalabahti, Nadi Shodhana (Alternate Nostril Breathing) or even the Wim Hof Method.

 In Kapalabahti, you take a long, deep breath in and then exhale quickly (all done through the nose).
 Nadi Shodhana is done just as it sounds!
 You alternate holding one nostril closed while breathing in and out.
 Give it a try by holding your left nostril closed, then breathe in through your right nostril.
 Close the right nostril, open the left, and breathe out through the left.
 All you have to do is continue that pattern!
 Just remember to start with the beginner routines and work your way up to exercises like these to avoid any issues including lightheadedness.
 You don’t want to try advanced exercises before you’re ready.